You can write logs to Cloud Logging from PHP applications by using the Cloud Logging library for PHP directly.

 of the Create Instance panel.
 Use the Compute Engine default service

 account or another service account of your choice, and select

 Allow full access to all Cloud APIs in the Identity and API access

 account you select, ensure that it has been granted the

 Logs Writer role in the IAM & Admin section of the

 Running locally and elsewhere

-To use the Stackdriver Logging library for PHP outside of Google Cloud Platform, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Logging library for PHP.
-This applies to running the agent on your own workstation, on your data center's computers, or on the VM instances of another cloud provider.
-For more information see Obtaining and providing service account credentials directly to the Cloud Logging library for PHP.
+To use the Cloud Logging library for PHP outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Cloud Logging library for PHP.

 Viewing the logs